01Rossonero/MSP1_CODE_INSTITUTE/README.md

 # DESIGN:

+The design of this portfolio has been carefully crafted to showcase my professional background and creative abilities in a visually appealing and easy-to-navigate format.

+The color scheme and typography of the portfolio have been thoughtfully chosen to present a professional and polished image while reflecting my personality and style.
+The color palette and font selection are harmonious, and the typography is legible and easy on the eyes.

+To enhance the visual appeal and engagement of the portfolio, high-quality images and multimedia content have been incorporated throughout.
+These have been carefully selected and optimized to load quickly and be compatible with a range of devices and browsers.

+Overall, the design of this portfolio aims to strike a balance between professionalism and personality, while also showcasing my skills and experience in a visually compelling way.

 ### Wireframes:

 I mainly stuck to the wireframe designs, all changes that were made were to improve the website user expierence and aesthetic.